ART & ORGANISM

 We used to think was a uniquely human trait, but neuroscientists now believe we share it with many other animals, including birds and octopuses.
 While plants and arguably certain animals like jellyfish seem able to respond to the world around them without conscious awareness, many other animals consciously experience and perceive their environment.

 In the 19th century, Thomas Henry Huxley and others argued that such consciousness is an “epiphenomenon” – a mere side effect of the brain’s workings.
 More recently, it has been suggested that consciousness lets us so that, for example, we experience the sight and sound of a passing car as a unified perception, even though light and sound travel at different speeds.[ii]
+And we perceive the countless individual frames (like those of a motion picture) as an unbroken stream (if the rate of presentation is above our flicker-fusion threshold).
+Is there a “flicker fusion of consciousness?”

 - “art” once defined may be seen as productive (why do it?) and receptive (how is it perceived?) — some of the issues and vocabulary were outlined in a review of a conference on the evolution of art and